HeardLibrary/digital-scholarship/script/python/internet.md

 If the file that we are retrieving from the web is a CSV file (as was the case for the Nashville school data), we can use the same methods from the `csv` module as we did when loading data from a file locally.

 When we open a file object, it's an iterable object and we can turn it into a reader or DictReader object.
 However, the string that we get from the requests `.text` method is a string, which is not iterable.
-However, as we saw at the end of the section on loading text from a file, we can turn a string containing newlines into a list using the `.split()` method, with '\n' as the argument.
+However, as we saw at the end of the section on loading text from a file, we can turn a string containing newlines into a list using the `.split()` method, with `\n` as the argument.
 Since a list is iterable, it can be passed into either the `.reader()` or `.DictReader()` methods.
 Here is some code that reads in the Nashville school data and uses the `.reader()` function to create a list of lists serving as a table of the school data:

 ```python
 import requests